Are Essure Birth Control Implants Dangerous?

 - Impairments of short-term memory

-The Long-Term Risks of Essure Birth Control Implants
+Essure Birth Control Risks

 Compared to women who have sought alternative, minimally-invasive sterilization operations, women who receive Essure implants are ten times more likely to need a second operation, according to a study published in the British Medical Journal.
 Other long-term risks to patients reported to the FDA include: